DFHack/dfhack/Readme.rst

 care to exactly preserve the mineral counts reported by ``prospect all``.
 The amounts of different layer stones may slightly change in some cases if vein mass shifts between Z layers.

-This command is very unlikely to work on maps generated before version 0.34.08.

 Note that there is no undo option other than restoring from backup.